JosePedroDias/masto/README.md

 ## TODO

-- fill in batch with more statuses after filtering out some?
 - allow filtering out replies
 - fix TTS for safari
 - add tests to check templates with CW and poll